alan-turing-institute/KnowledgeFlows/report/report.md

 # Introduction

-This report describes the procedure of constructing skill-relatedness matrices for the United Kingdom.
+This report describes the procedure of constructing skill-relatedness matrices for the United Kingdom (UK).
 Skill-relatedness aims to provide a quantitative estimate of similarities between two industries in terms of their human capital requirements [@GermanyMatricesReport].

-The matrices are built over two periods of time (1997-2008 and 2009-2018), and two industrial classifications (SI2003 and SIC2007).
-For each period of time, a sample of employee jobs is taken from HM Revenue & Customs PAYE records, and their transitions between industries are recorded.
+The matrices are built over two periods of time (1997-2008 and 2009-2018), using two standard industrial classifications codes.
+For each period of time, a sample of employee jobs is taken from HM Revenue & Customs PAYE records, and the employee transitions between industries are recorded.
 These transitions are then used to build the skill-relatedness matrices.

-The structure of this report is as follows.
-The dataset used to build the skill-relatedness matrices are described in section \ref{data}.
-Then, the method to measure the transitions between industries is described in section \ref{method}.
+The structure of this report is as follows: the dataset used to build the skill-relatedness matrices is described in Section \ref{data}.
+Then, the method to measure the transitions between industries is described in Section \ref{method}.
-A statistical procedure is applied to convert the observed labor transitions to a metric that reflect the skill relatedness between the industries, this is described in section \ref{SR}.
-Finally, in section \ref{results} the resulting matrices are described and a preliminary network analysis is shown.
+A statistical procedure is applied to convert the observed labor transitions to a metric that reflects the skill relatedness between the industries, this is described in Section \ref{SR}.
+Finally, in Section \ref{results} the resulting matrices are described and a preliminary network analysis is shown.

 # Data
 \label{data}

-The skill-relatedness matrices are based on the Annual Survey of Hours and Earnings dataset (ASHE), which is is the most comprehensive source of earnings information in the United Kingdom.
-This dataset contains anonymised demographic and employment information of 1% of the total employee jobs in the HM Revenue & Customs (HMRC) Pay As You Earn (PAYE) records, covering the years between 1997 to 2018[@ASHE].
+The skill-relatedness matrices are based on the Annual Survey of Hours and Earnings dataset (ASHE), which is the most comprehensive source of earnings information in the United Kingdom.
+This dataset contains anonymised demographic and employment information of 1% of the total employee jobs in the HM Revenue & Customs (HMRC) Pay As You Earn (PAYE) records, covering the years between 1997 to 2018 [@ASHE].

-The sample is drawn in such a way that many of the same individuals are included from year to year, allowing longitudinal analysis of the data which is fundamental for the construction of the skill-relatedness matrices.
+The sample is drawn in such a way that many of the same individuals are included from year to year, allowing a longitudinal analysis of the data.
+This is fundamental for the construction of the skill-relatedness matrices.

-Some of the available information in the dataset is the workers’s wage, occupation, employment status, industry classification (5-digit), location of their work establishment,etc.
+Some of the available information in the dataset is the workers’s wage, occupation, employment status, industry classification (5-digit level), location of their work establishment, etc.
-From 1997 to 2008 the data uses the Standard Industrial Classification from 2003 (SIC2003) whilst in the perdiod from 2009 to 2018 the industrial classification has been updated to the 2007 version (SIC2007).
-As there is not a trivial concordance method for converting these codes,in the process of building the matrices the samples has to be treated separately into two parts, depending on the industrial classification avalaible at the year of collections.
+From 1997 to 2008 the data uses the Standard Industrial Classification from 2003 (SIC2003) whilst in the period from 2009 to 2018 the industrial classification has been updated to the 2007 version (SIC2007).
+As there is not a trivial concordance method for converting these codes, in the process of building the matrices the samples had to be treated separately into two parts, depending on the industrial classification available at the year of collection.

 ## Data selection
  \label{dataselection}
-As the size of the ASHE dataset is small (only 1%), the selection process of the workers that are going to be used in the measurement of job trasitions is kept to the minimum.
+As the size of the ASHE dataset is small (only 1%), the selection cut of the workers that are going to be used in the measurement of job trasitions is kept to the minimum.
 The selection criteria are the following:

 * Between 16 and 65 years of age;